3 days in Bologna is enough time to explore the many sights in this fascinating Italian city.

 I also visited briefly in the summer when catching a train to visit Turin.
 It was much warmer and there were more tourists too.

-You should take this into consideration as well as the weather when visiting Bologna, as it does get busier during the summer months.
+You should consider this as well as the weather when visiting Bologna, as it does get busier during the summer months.

 I’ve outlined a quick guide to what to expect when visiting Bologna in each of the four seasons below: